Global Greentalist Costa Rica

 • Commitment to sustainability and social impact

-• Physical and emotional readiness for outdoor and group work
+• Physical and emotional readiness for outdoor work

 Programmes Dates